corda/corda-docs-portal/content/en/docs/platform/corda/5.0-dev-preview-1/rpc-node-interaction/operating-a-node/operate-node-index.md

 section_menu: corda-5-dev-preview
 ---

-As part of the Corda 5 Developer Preview, developers have the opportunity to expose Remote Procedure Call (RPC) functionality via a secure HTTP API.
-This allows you to operate your node without the need to use the internal RPC interface.
+In the Corda 5 Developer Preview, you can expose Remote Procedure Call (RPC) functionality via a secure HTTP API.
+This lets you operate nodes without the internal RPC interface.

 Before you can operate your node using HTTP-RPC, you must: